Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Msmsfnet: a multi-stream and multi-scale fusion net for edge detection

-As demonstrated in previous works~\cite{alexnet, vgg, googlenet, resnet, inceptionv2, inceptionv3, inceptionv4}, the performance of CNN models can be boosted significantly by increasing the depth of the network, while a crucial factor to develop very deep CNNs is to reduce the number of parameters in each layer.
+As demonstrated in previous work~\cite{alexnet, vgg, googlenet, resnet, inceptionv2, inceptionv3, inceptionv4}, the performance of CNN models can be boosted significantly by increasing the depth of the network, while a crucial factor to develop very deep CNNs is to reduce the number of parameters in each layer.
 In this work, we follow the strategy used in~\cite{inceptionv3} and factorize usual convolutional filters into spatial asymmetric convolutions so as to reduce the number of parameters to be learned in each layer.
-Morespecifically, a $n\times n$ convolutional layer can be factorized into a $1\times n$ convolutional layer followed by a $n\times 1$ convolutional layer (or the reverse).
+More specifically, a $n\times n$ convolutional layer can be factorized into a $1\times n$ convolutional layer followed by a $n\times 1$ convolutional layer (or the reverse).
 This factorization reduces significantly the number of parameters to be learned while maintaining the size of the receptive field.
 For instance, factorizing a $3\times 3$ convolution into a $1\times 3$ convolution followed by a $3\times 1$ convolution contributes to a $33$ percent reduction in the number of parameters for the same number of input/output filters (assuming that the number of input and output filters is equal).
 Much more computational cost can be saved for the factorization of filters with larger kernel sizes.
-As what we will show in the following, we push the depth of our proposed model to 74 weight layers by utilizing excessively spatial asymmetric convolutions.
+We utilize spatial asymmetric convolutions excessively in our network and push the depth of our proposed model to 74 weight layers.